 Good Design Australia presents a number of special awards and accolades within the annual Good Design Awards to recognise, reward and celebrate the expanding role of design in helping shape a better, safer and more prosperous world.

-The Award is selected by Good Design Australia and is aimed at inspiring corporations to build and maintain a design-led culture throughout the organisation.
+The Award aims to inspire companies to build and maintain a design-led culture throughout the organisation.

 Good Design Team of the Year Award Winners